 Make A Car Accident Claim No Win No Fee Basis Today

-If you suffered whiplash in a car accident, you may be eligible to claim compensation for whiplash.
+If you suffered whiplash injuries as a result of someone else’s negligence, you may be eligible to claim compensation for whiplash.
 You could do so with the support of a No Win No Fee solicitor who could offer you a Conditional Fee Agreement (CFA).

 Should you hire a No Win No Fee solicitor for your whiplash from a car accident claim, you usually won’t be charged upfront for your solicitor’s services.
 If your claim is successful, a success fee will be taken from your whiplash payout.
 Should your whiplash claim be unsuccessful, you typically won’t be expected to pay for your solicitor’s services.